max-norin/pg_i18n/README.md

 provided with a translation if it is in the translation table, else a default value.
 Data in views can update.

+Important condition: in the translation table, the column pointing to the foreign key to the main table had the same name as the column specified as `PRIMARY KEY` in the main table.

 ```postgresql
 -- main table
 CREATE TABLE "dictionary"